How to Turn Off Automatic App Updates in iOS

 If you’d rather have apps not update themselves in the background, you can take a moment to turn the feature off in iOS.

-This works the same in all versions of iOS beyond 7.0, including iOS 8 and beyond.
+This works the same in all versions of iOS beyond 7.0, here’s how you can adjust the setting:

 - Open Settings and go to “iTunes & App Store”